Travel advice for Madagascar

 Feeling inspired?
 Here's a list of other cool destinations in March.

-Nevertheless, it is advisable to plan ahead to visit certain regions or activities to make sure they are accessible.
-March is a good time for those looking for a quieter and perhaps more economical exploration of Madagascar, with fewer crowds and favourable conditions for exploring the island's diverse landscapes and cultural assets.
+It's still a good idea to plan ahead if you want to visit certain regions or activities, just to make sure they're available.
+March is a great time for a quieter, more affordable trip, with fewer crowds and good conditions for exploring Madagascar's landscapes and culture.

 Experience a surreal adventure on a bioluminescent kayak in Nosy Bay.
 As night falls, paddle through the coastal waters where the magical glow of bioluminescent plankton illuminates the surrounding area.
 This enchanting experience offers a unique perspective on Madagascar's marine wonders, creating a mesmerizing and otherworldly atmosphere that makes for an unforgettable nighttime journey along the island's tropical shores.